 The Secondary Plan provides detailed policies with respect to land use, including height and density provisions, urban design, protection of cultural heritage and archaeological resources, transportation, community facilities, natural heritage and open space.
 The intent of the policies is to facilitate development of a new community that will be sustainable and liveable, integrated with parks and open space, and built with high quality urban design.
 It will be anchored by neighbourhood nodes that feature schools, community facilities, and retail services.
+Residential high rise areas are located adjacent to Major Mackenzie Drive in support of the Region's planned Rapid Transit Corridor.
 The policies are designed to enable creation of a complete community compatible with surrounding land uses.
 Attachment 3 identifies the land use plan.

-Regional staff have assessed conformity of the Secondary Plan with the Regional Official Plan and Provincial plans and policies including the Provincial Policy Statement, 2014 Greenbelt Plan 2017, and Growth Plan 2019.
+Regional staff have assessed conformity of the Secondary Plan with the Regional Official Plan and Provincial plans and policies including the Provincial Policy Statement, 2014

+Greenbelt Plan 2017, and Growth Plan 2019.
 A detailed policy analysis for Provincial plans and policies is provided in Attachment 4.

-The Berczy Glen Secondary Plan is consistent with the Provincial Policy Statement, 2014
+The Robinson Glen Secondary Plan is consistent with the Provincial Policy Statement, 2014